cookiengineer/cookie.engineer/README.md

 to HTML via the [toolchain](/toolchain)'s Server.
 This server also implements a backend that allows the [Web Log Editor](/weblog/editor.html) to read, save and remove articles.

-The server automatically re-renders related URLs to HTML and the web feeds when they are requested by the Web Browser (aka Hot Reload).
+The server automatically re-renders an article's related URLs when they are requested by the Web Browser (aka Hot Reload).

 ## Usage / CVs